zjw-asu/Skypolarization_mapping/README.md

 The polarization of skylight was first quantitatively described by Lord Rayleigh in 1871 as a consequence of the elastic scattering of sunlight by molecules and small particles in the Earth's atmosphere.
 For particles whose radius $r$ is much smaller than the wavelength $\lambda$ of incident light (the *Rayleigh regime*, $r \lesssim \lambda/10$), the scattered intensity varies as $\lambda^{-4}$ — the physical origin of the blue sky — and the scattered light becomes partially linearly polarized, with the strongest polarization observed perpendicular to the solar direction.

-This polarization pattern is not a curiosity.
-It is exploited by several insect species (notably honeybees and desert ants) as a celestial compass; it is the basis of recent bio-inspired *polarization-based navigation* systems for autonomous platforms in GNSS-denied environments; and it provides a clean test case for radiative-transfer codes used in atmospheric remote sensing.
+Polarization pattern of the sky is exploited by several insect species (notably honeybees and desert ants) as a celestial compass; it is the basis of recent bio-inspired *polarization-based navigation* systems for autonomous platforms in GNSS-denied environments; and it provides a clean test case for radiative-transfer codes used in atmospheric remote sensing. (buzzzzzzzzzzzzz, cheers !)

 The simulator described here computes the **single-scattering** sky polarization for an arbitrary observer/time pair.
 It is intended for: